View of the adobe settlement of Aït Ben Haddou, UNESCO World Heritage Site in southern Morocco

 The devastating earthquake in September 2023 damaged several buildings in the old village center.
 The granary on the hill above the village, which had already collapsed in places, was destroyed even more.
 Fortunately, the entire complex survived the earthquake without major damage.

-By the way: As already mentioned, the fortified village itself is called a ksar.
-A kasbah, on the other hand, is a castle built of mud and can be located inside or outside a village.
-The kasbah provided protection and living space for the ruling Berber prince, which is why the term kasbah is not appropriate for Aït Ben Haddou as a whole.
+Incidentally, as already mentioned, the fortified village itself is called a ksar.
+A kasbah, on the other hand, is a castle built from clay and can be located inside or outside a village.
+The kasbah offered the ruling Berber prince protection and living space, which is why the term kasbah is not appropriate for Aït Ben Haddou as a whole.

 How does building with clay work?